Turnpike in optimal control and beyond: a survey: Linear-quadratic optimal control problems

 as a consequence of the Kalman condition \eqref{rank} (in fact the Kalman rank condition is equivalent to the fact that $\ker(B^\top)$ does not contain any eigenvector of $A^\top$).
 Therefore, we have $\bar\lambda^0 \neq 0$ (i.e., the abnormal case does not occur).
 Since the pair $(\bar\lambda, \bar\lambda^0)$ is defined only up to scaling and is unique up to a multiplicative constant, we can normalize it by setting $\bar\lambda^0 = -1/2$.
 With this normalization, the Lagrange multiplier $\bar\lambda$ is uniquely determined.

-The pair $(\lambda_{_T}(\cdot),\lambda_{_T}^0)\neq(0,0)$, defined up to scaling, in view of \eqref{transversality}, it has an interpretation in terms of Lagrange multipliers: indeed, the proof of the Pontryagin maximum principle relies on a preliminary application of the Lagrange multiplier rule to the optimal control problem viewed as a constrained (infinite-dimensional) optimization problem (see \cite{Trelat_book2005, TrelatJOTA} for a detailed explanation).
+The pair $(\lambda_{_T}(\cdot),\lambda_{_T}^0)\neq(0,0)$, defined up to scaling, has an interpretation in terms of Lagrange multipliers: indeed, the proof of the Pontryagin maximum principle relies on a preliminary application of the Lagrange multiplier rule to the optimal control problem viewed as a constrained (infinite-dimensional) optimization problem (see \cite{Trelat_book2005, TrelatJOTA} for a detailed explanation).